How to Plan the Perfect Road Trip in Austria

 Check out the Mozart house in the Getreidegasse and the castle Hohensalzburg.

-Mirabell Castle and Gardens in Salzburg are one of my favorite spots to see.
+Mirabell Castle and Gardens in Salzburg are some of my favorite spots to see.

 Make sure to buy some original Mozart-Kugeln when in Salzburg.
 They are a local delicacy.